Carapet07/Autonomous-Car/README.md

 2. Time Series Forecasting
 3. Generative Models
 4. Transformer-Based Model Architectures
+5. Deep Learning for Text(don't think i need it for this project, but why shouldn't I be familiar with it :- >)

 To move forward with this complex project, I still need to cover the following topics: